dhp82/4gproxy/README.md

 2. Click connect button, you will get a proxy address, your phone network is published with this address.

 ## Raspberry PI
+1. I just tested with Huawei E3372, the configurations may need changes for other devices.
 1. Download and flash the Image we built, then just plug your 4g device to PI.
+ImageLink:  https://drive.google.com/file/d/1hEBgrKOJUHrlkuPGdjuuNceKZ6mw4cBF/view?usp=sharing

 2. The allproxy client is saved in ~/allproxyClient
 3. The proxies info is save in ~/allproxyClient
-4. You can update to the latest arm version "allproxyC" in your PI, because the image is old.
+4. You should update the arm version "allproxyC" in your PI, because the default in Image is too old.

 ## Windows/MacOs/Raspeberry/openWrt/Other Linux...
 1. Change the server address in conf_client.yaml or just use my free servers